CartoDB/raster-loader/CONTRIBUTING.md

 ## Feature requests and bug reports

-Reporting bugs and submitting ideas for new features are a great way to contribute and help make Raster Loader better!
+Reporting bugs and submitting ideas for new features are great ways to help make Raster Loader better!

 To report a bug or request a feature, please
 [create a new issue in the GitHub repository](https://github.com/CartoDB/raster-loader/issues/new/choose).